-The Organization maintains its cash in bank accounts and certificates of deposit that at times may exceed federally insured limits.
+The Organization maintains its cash in bank accounts that at times may exceed federally insured limits.
 The Organization has not experienced any losses in such accounts.
 Deposits are insured by the Federal Deposit Insurance Corporation ("FDIC").
 Management believes the Organization is not exposed to any significant credit risk on cash.
-The uninsured balance at June 30, 2016 totaled \$380,863.
+The uninsured balance at June 30, 2017 and 2016 totaled \$424,664 and \$380,863, respectively.

 The Organization receives support from various foundations, corporate and individual donors.
-During the year ended June 30, 2016, the Organization received \$321,918, approximately 30% of revenues from one grantor.
+During the years ended June 30, 2017 and 2016, the Organization received \$318,500, approximately 32% of revenues from two grantors and \$321,918, approximately 30% of revenues from one grantor, respectively.
 A reduction in such amounts could have a significant effect on the Organization's activities.